 Determine What You Have

-The first thing you need to do is determine what type of cushion you have and what you need to replace.
+The first thing you need to do is determine what cushion you have and what you need to replace.
 Structure a list of the items that can be expanded to include details later.

 Deep Seating Cushion Sets Consists of Two Cushions